inab/oeb_general_docs/concepts/4_user_roles.md

 -   **Challenge Participant** - Participant of a Benchmarking Challenge that executes the benchmarking workflows and keep the benchmarking results private.

+For more information about OpenEBench roles please go to the [Authentication and Authorization](../technical_references/7_authentication_and_authorization.md) page.